valensh1/PIG-Game/README.md

 ### The challenge

-The challenge was to build out a fully functional and interactive JavaScript game with features such as player turn states, keeping score and reflecting current score in the DOM,
+The challenge was to build out a fully functional and interactive JavaScript game with features such as player turn states, keeping players scores and reflecting scores in the DOM, displaying a dice image based upon dice roll, adding event listeners for all buttons in the game and adding functionality to reset the game.

 ### Screenshot